 When flying, we have to go through security to get on the plane.
 We must remove laptops/ and I-pads.
 Small phones, games, and our kindles are placed aside.
 We remove our shoes, coats, etc. But before this happens, we need our luggage checked in.
 We cannot soar with heavy baggage over 50 pounds unless we pay.
 Continue to think spiritually–the weightier matters require extra oil, extra cost, and action.
 Weightier matters can include baby lambs, widows, orphans, and the care of them.
 Deep introspection is needed, and this takes time and effort—a cost.
 On the flip-side, weighty baggage such as doubt, fear, and disobedience cannot be checked in.
 These get left behind to soar higher.

 Before entering the Aircraft, at times, a person’s hands and feet may be tested for gun residue.
+We can’t fire shots at people and wound them with our words.
 Likewise, the priests had to wash their hands and feet on entering the Tabernacle or before approaching the altar of burnt offerings.
 The same is said for approaching a king.

 “Aaron and his sons shall wash their hands and their feet from it; When they enter the tent of meeting, they shall wash with water, so that they will not die; or when they approach the altar to minister, by offering up in smoke a fire sacrifice to the LORD.
 “So they shall wash their hands and their feet so that they will not die; and it shall be a perpetual statute for them, for Aaron and his descendants throughout their generations.”
 (Exodus 30:19-21).